Michal0536/Michal0536/README.md

 # 👋 Hey, I'm Michal!
-I'm an IT student at the Wroclaw WSB University, I'm starting my journey with Python and basic front-end websites.
+I'm an IT student at the Wroclaw Merito University, I'm starting my journey with Python and basic front-end websites.
 I have also done a C++ course on Nokia's program.

 ## 🛠️ Skills
 <a href='https://github.com/Michal0536/Michal0536'><img src='https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white' alt='Python'></a>